 Yan Yan rushed into the building while shoving a folder back into her handbag.
 She was usually very punctual.
 She knew that she must maintain her reputation.
 She sneaked craftily across the boss’ office, making the littlest noise as possible.
-However, as she was about to congratulate herself of her close encounter with the boss, she heard a familiar voice coming from the boss’ room.
-She took a quick glance at her surrounding to realize that her co-workers were not around yet so she decided to take the risk.
+However, as she was about to congratulate herself from her close encounter with the boss, she heard a familiar voice coming from the boss’ room.
+She took a quick glance at her surroundings to realize that her co-workers were not around yet so she decided to take the risk.
 She leaned closer to the boss’ door to listen, trying to detect the familiar voice from inside.

 “I guess I should be going now since I have a meeting with my employees,” A confidence voice said.

 Yan Yan could hear chairs sliding back.
 She guessed that the guy and her boss were getting up from their seats.
 They were probably going to discover her soon if she didn’t move away.
 She forced herself to edge away from the door no matter how curious she was with the other person’s identity.
-She kept herself away from both of their view as she could hear the door opening.
+She kept herself away from both of their views as she could hear the door opening.
 She was actually hiding behind the wall to the boss’ room.
 She could hear the other guy speaking up again.

 “Thanks again for taking care of Yan,” The familiar voice said with a sincere tone.